Hidden Dynamics of Massive Activations in Transformer Training: Introduction

-To address these gaps, this work systematically examines the development of massive activations across training using the EleutherAI Pythia model suite \cite{biderman2023pythiasuiteanalyzinglarge}, a collection of 16 decoder-only transformers ranging from 14 million to 12 billion parameters.
-The availability of over 150 training checkpoints per model, together with consistent data and architectural controls, enables a detailed investigation of when and how massive activations arise, how their trajectories depend on model scale, and the extent to which they can be predicted from architectural parameters such as depth, hidden size, and attention head count.
-The following sections provide a quantitative characterization of these trajectories, introduce a unified mathematical framework for modeling massive activation emergence, and discuss the practical implications for transformer design, interpretability, and optimization.
+To address these gaps, this work studies massive activation development across training in the EleutherAI Pythia suite \cite{biderman2023pythiasuiteanalyzinglarge}, comprising 9 decoder-only transformers from 14M to 12B parameters with over 150 checkpoints per model.
+This setting enables a controlled analysis of when and how massive activations arise, how their trajectories depend on scale, and how well they can be predicted from architectural parameters such as depth, hidden size, and attention head count.
+We then provide a quantitative characterization of these trajectories, introduce a unified mathematical framework for modeling massive activation emergence, and discuss implications for transformer design, interpretability, and optimization.